1

 Attends work on a regular and predictable schedule in accordance with agency leave policy and performs other duties as assigned.

-(5%) Other duties as assigned include but are not limited to actively participating and/or serving in a supporting role to meet the agency's obligations for disaster response and/or recovery or Continuity of Operations (COOP) activation.
-Such participation may require an alternate shift pattern assignment and/or location.
-To perform these job duties, this position may require working extra hours needed to meet defined deadlines and support the agency's mission critical reporting requirements.
+(10%) Performs other related duties as assigned.
+Participates in strategic planning activities for the Branch.
+Other duties as assigned may include actively participating and/or serving in a supporting role to meet the agency's obligations for disaster response and/or recovery or COOP activation.
+Such participation may include an alternate shift pattern assignment and/or location.

 Knowledge, Skills and Abilities (KSAs):